 It’s easy to feel clumsy and foolish, easy to begin to think that you’ll never learn anything.

-Actually there’s a little truth in there; you will always be learning something – better get comfy in that student seat!
+There’s a little truth in there; you will always be learning something – better get comfy in that student seat!

 But the whole truth is that you have followed God’s design and plan for marriage.
 You are at the perfect place.
-He will help you, you will learn.
+He will help you; you will learn.